filecoin-project/devgrants/open-grant-proposals/autonomous-interdependent-repositories.md

 AIRport is a reference implementation of [Autonomous Interdependent Repositories](https://patents.google.com/patent/US10902016B2).

+AIRport allows multiple applications to share the same schemas.
+It also allows to independently track different groups of data as Repositories.

 ![AIR across devices](presentations/images/AIR-across-devices.jpg)

 Provides a net-like relational database of repositories.
 A repository is a virtual database with it's own transaction log.